isomerpages/scdf-ebsc/_managing-operational-stress/Critical Incident Stress.md

 description: ""
 ---
 ### Critical Incidents
-A critical incident is an event that results in **unusually strong emotional reactions** that have the potential to **interfere with the ability to function normally** (International Critical Incident Stress Foundation, 2015).
+As emergency responders, we may attend to highly stressful incidents during our shifts, some of which are considered critical incidents.
+A critical incident is an event that results in **unusually strong emotional reactions** that have the potential to **interfere with the ability to function normally**.

 Examples of critical incidents:
 * Significant events involving children